panpcode/go-crudr/README.md

-# todolist - programming task
+# todolist Interview Programming Task

 - You have full internet access and may research the solution as you see fit.
 - You should not consult another individual about your solution.